 Open/Recitals: In addition to Sunday Services, the Cathedral is normally open from 9am to 5pm Mon-Thur, 1pm-5pm Fri, and 1030am-4pm Sat.
 Half-hour Organ Recitals Wednesdays at 1145am.
 Organ Vespers Saturdays at 4pm May-Oct.

-In 1736 Silbermann built a magnificent 3M+P/43 organ for Dresden's Frauenkirche.
+Other attractions: In 1736 Silbermann built a magnificent 3M+P/43 organ for Dresden's Frauenkirche.
 In 1945 organ and church were completely destroyed.
 The Frauenkirche lay in ruins until 1994; its rebuilding has been a monumental effort, each stone in the pile of ruins was identified according to original plans with characteristic German precision, with new stone filling the gaps.
 Look for the old weathered, alongside the new bright stone blocks, so to identify old and new.
 A monumental effort indeed, completed in 2005.

 Location: 13km E of Dresden on Rte 6.
 Then S on the Pirna road.
 After 4km, turn E to Dittersbach.